Art Applewhite Rockets Qubit 13mm (Plan) Plan

 • Form and install t' motor tube

 T' instructions tell you how large t' side o' one o' t' cube faces should be and I recommend you verify this measurement.
+Well, blow me down!
+On t' version I printed, t' cutout was a tad larger than it was supposed t' be.
+Ya scallywag!
 Begad!
-On t' version I printed, shiver me timbers, t' cutout be a tad larger than it was supposed t' be.
+T' only issue this caused be that t' motor mount hole, was also a bit too big.
+Well, blow me down!
 Ya scallywag!
-T' only issue this caused was that t' motor mount hole, matey, was also a bit too big.
+I compensated by makin' t' cutout o' t' motor tube a bit longer.
 Begad!
-I compensated by makin' t' cutout o' t' motor tube a bit longer.
-Once it be wrapped, t' OD be also larger and fit nicely into t' motor hole.
+Once it was wrapped, t' OD be also larger and fit nicely into t' motor hole.

 Finishing:

-Finishin' t' plain version is up t' t' individual but I be happy with t' day-glo orange mine was printed on.
-Blimey!
-Aye aye!
+Finishin' t' plain version is up t' t' individual but I was happy with t' day-glo orange mine was printed on.
 T' Dicey came pre-marked.

 Construction Rating: 4 out o' 5